DioCar84/A-Taste-of-Lisbon/test_docs.md

             excerpt='A Lisbon Beef Steak',
             meal_type=2,
             dish_type=4,
-            content='Some ramdom content about this dish'
+            content='Some random content about this dish'
         )

         password = 'mypassword'